THE WAR BEGINS

 As McGonagall bent to examine Harry she immobilized his arm with a wave of her wand, then taking control, she launched into a series of instructions, "Horace, take Mr. Potter straight to Madam Pomfrey.
 When you have him situated there, get a message to GRASSP and have a goblin crew and a level-two mirr panel brought here immediately.
 Alastor, go roust all the boys and girls from Gryffindor house.
 Take them to the perimeter of the grounds.
 Teach them how to check the spells that protect our school.
 I'll check on Remus and make sure that Greyback didn't visit him during the night, as there was no love lost between the two of them.
 Then I'll get a message to Scrimgeour and warn him about Azkaban and the attacks."

 As McGonagall was checking Harry's injured arm, she came across the gold chain around Harry's neck.
 She paused, slipped her little finger under the chain, turned slightly to screen her action from Slughorn, and looked directly at Moody.
 Their eyes met and she led Moody's gaze to the gold chain over her finger.
 McGonagall added almost casually, "Alastor, when you round up the Gryffindor students, leave Mr. Potter alone, he'll need his rest."

 Moody's magic eye traveled to where the chain disappeared under Harry's robes.
-Understanding flashed between them.
-Moody said, equally as casually, "I doubt Madame Pomfrey will let Harry go with us anyway."
+Understanding seemed to flash between them.
+Moody said, equally as casually, "I doubt Madam Pomfrey will let Potter go with us anyway."
 Then to Harry, "Sorry lad."
 As he turned away from Slughorn, Harry saw Moody wink and nod at McGonagall.

 "Quickly everyone, time is short, let's get busy," McGonagall said as she turned and headed to check on Lupin.